Surbhi-Kohli/DockerAndk8s/4BuildingMultiContainerAppWithDocker/Dockerizing.md

 Then run the container:
 <img width="693" alt="Screenshot 2023-07-18 at 10 58 07 PM" src="https://github.com/Surbhi-Kohli/DockerAndk8s/assets/32058209/8ec1af6c-2bca-4d67-a31b-d5191e392950">

-This fails as the backend service is trying to reach out to mongodb on its container's port .
+This fails as the backend service is trying to reach out to mongodb on its container's port .Since the backend is inside a container,having localhost in node's mongo connection means that I am trying to access some other service on this port inside the same backend container and not on the host machine.
 <img width="572" alt="Screenshot 2023-07-18 at 11 00 06 PM" src="https://github.com/Surbhi-Kohli/DockerAndk8s/assets/32058209/01d2c497-dca1-46eb-bbd9-dbc701cbd249">